LucasWinkler/personal-site-v2/README.md

 - Clone or download the repository

-- `npm install` to install dependencies
+- `npm install` to install any needed dependencies

 - `npm start` to start a development version